zyzek/LEAPs/content/leaps/leap-12.md

 ### Overview
 <!--This is a high level overview of *how* the LEAP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->
+A unified distribution will increase the chance of a successful launch and allow liquidity incentives to be more effective.
+While Optimism is clearly superior from a cost perspective, there are far fewer protocols deployed, limiting the choices available for liquidity programs.

-To begin, we provide a breakdown of the ~66m LYRA to be distributed on December 14.
+First, we provide a breakdown of the ~66m LYRA to be distributed on December 14.
 The final number will depend on the trading rewards for the second round of ignition.

 | Group  | Reward      |
 | ----------- | ----------- |